Furrah/blog/content/food/Middle Eastern/tabbouleh.md

 * Blanch the broccoli for 2 mins, then drain well.
 Cut it into small pieces or blitz it in a food processor.
 * Fork the broccoli, spring onions, tomatoes, herbs, lemon zest, the juice of 1½ lemons and 2 tbsp oil through the couscous.
 Season and mix well.
 * To make the dressing, combine the harissa, honey, remaining lemon juice and oil, and some seasoning.
 * Heat a non-stick frying pan and cook the halloumi for 1-2 mins on each side until golden.
-Divide the couscous between the plates, top with the halloumi slices and dressing, then scatter over the almonds.
+Divide the couscous between the plates, top with the halloumi slices and dressing, then scatter over the almonds (sometimes i like to toast the almonds for a couple of minutes in pan).

 ## Comments